 Despite these innovations, many patients die waiting for transplants.
 Liver-assist devices (extracorporeal perfusion of cultured hepatocyte suspensions or immortalized hepatoma cell lines) are used in some centers to keep patients alive until a liver is available or acute dysfunction resolves.

-For distribution of available organs, patients on the national waitlist are given a prognostic score derived from creatinine, bilirubin, and international normalized ratio (INR) measurements (using the Model for End-Stage Liver Disease [MELD] for adults) or from age and serum albumin, bilirubin, INR, and growth failure measurements (using the model for Pediatric End-Stage Liver Disease [PELD] for children).
+For distribution of available organs, patients on the US national waitlist are given a prognostic score derived from creatinine, bilirubin, and international normalized ratio (INR) measurements (using the Model for End-Stage Liver Disease [MELD] for adults) or from age and serum albumin, bilirubin, INR, and growth failure measurements (using the model for Pediatric End-Stage Liver Disease [PELD] for children).
 MELD and PELD are formulas that are used to calculate the probability of a patient dying of liver disease while waiting for a liver transplantation.
 The MELDNa score is similar, but includes the sodium level in the calculation.
 Patients more likely to die are given higher priority for organs from matched donors.
 For patients with hepatocellular carcinoma, a score is assigned to reflect mortality risk based on tumor size and wait time.

 Explanted livers are perfused and stored in a cold preservation solution for up to 18 hours before transplantation; incidence of graft nonfunction and ischemic-type biliary injury increases with prolonged storage.